-An FMIA central counterparty should identify, monitor, and manage its general business risk and hold sufficient liquid net assets funded by equity to cover potential general business losses so that it can continue operations and services as a going concern if those losses materialise.
+An FMIA central counterparty should identify, monitor, and manage its general business risk and hold, or demonstrate that it has legally certain access to, sufficient liquid net assets funded by equity to cover potential general business losses so that it can continue operations and services as a going concern if those losses materialise.
 Further, liquid net assets should at all times be sufficient to ensure a recovery or orderly wind-down of critical operations and services.